CDLUC3/mrt-doc/meetings/2018-09-25-simplifying-merritt.md

 1. refactor `mrt-dashboard` to isolate LDAP code
 2. move user profile & authorizations to inv database (unless someone has a better idea)
+   - requires code changes to: UI, `mrt-sword`, ...?
 3. add some kind of collection admin interface for Perry
 4. move authentication from LDAP to Devise (compare notes w/DMPTool)
+   - open question: how `mrt-sword` should authenticate
 5. anything else before we can shut LDAP down?

 ### Local copies